Literature of Kashmir

-Literature of Kashmir has a long history, the oldest texts having been composed in the Sanskrit language.
+The Literature of Kashmir has a long history with the oldest texts having been composed in the Sanskrit language.
 Early names include Patanjali, the author of the Mahābhāṣya commentary on Pāṇini's grammar, suggested by some to have been the same to write the Hindu treatise known as the Yogasutra, and Dridhbala, who revised the Charaka Samhita of Ayurveda.

 In medieval times, philosophers of Kashmir Shaivism include Vasugupta (c.
 800), Utpala (c.
 925), Abhinavagupta, Kshemaraja, and Anandavardhana.
-Within contemporary Kashmir literature there are many poets, including Asif Tariq Bhat Tashi Shah, Akeel Mohiuddin Bhat, Omair Bhat and Zeeshan Jaipuri.
+Within contemporary Kashmir literature there are many poets, including Asif Tariq Bhat Tashi Shah, Akeel Mohiuddin Bhat, and Zeeshan Jaipuri.

 Kashmiri language literature

 The below listed table marks Kashmiri language poets in chronological order as per the book— A History of Kashmiri literature by Trilokinath Raina.